Julian Taylor (singer): 1995–2007: Staggered Crossing

+StagX toured across Canada, sharing stages with Midnight Oil, 54-40, Blue Rodeo, Big Sugar, Spirit of the West, Nickelback, The Guess Who, Wide Mouth Mason, and Crowbar.
+Other highlights included an appearance on Open Mike with Mike Bullard.

-Following their departure from Warner, Taylor launched Bent Penny Records and independently released the band's next two albums, Last Summer When We Were Famous (2002) and Burgundy & Blue (2004).
+Following the band breakup, Taylor launched his own record label, Bent Penny Records and independently released the band's next two albums, Last Summer When We Were Famous (2002).
+These albums were produced with one of Taylor's musical heroes, Wilco's Jay Bennett, and Burgundy & Blue (2004).
 During this period, Taylor developed his skills in music production, business operations, and radio promotion.
-Notably, his work helped secure “Perfect Prize” as the highest-charting independent rock single in Canada in 2005.
+Notably, his work helped secure Perfect Prize as the highest-charting independent rock single in Canada in 2005 at #17 on Canada's Rock Chart.

+On August 2, 2007, the band announced its breakup due to a lack of time.
+One final show was played at The Horseshoe Tavern in Toronto on November 2, 2007.
+However, the band continued to play together on an informal basis for numerous years.

+Taylor went on a three-year hiatus from music and took a bartending gig at Noonan's pub on the Danforth in Toronto.
+John and Dora Keogh suggested he start an open stage night, which turned into a 10-year run for Taylor as the RiverBoat open mic host at Dora Keogh Irish Pub (later known as Noonan's Pub), located right next to the Danforth Hall, later hosted by singer-songwriter Tyler Ellis.
+"Those open mic nights renewed my passion for, and faith in, the music," says Taylor.
+"Ben Spivak, my former roommate, who now plays in Magic! and longtime friend and bandmate Jeremy Elliott decided to try our hand at playing some gigs as a trio.
+The trio called themselves The Barbs, which eventually morphed into The Julian Taylor Band."

-Independent Work and Julian Taylor Band
+2014–present: Julian Taylor Band

-After Staggered Crossing disbanded in 2007, Taylor stepped back from the mainstream industry and became a staple of Toronto’s local music scene, running an influential open stage at Noonan's, Dora Keogh's pub.
-In 2014, he resurfaced with the Julian Taylor Band and the release of Tech Noir (2014), followed by Desert Star (2015).
+In 2014, the Julian Taylor Band was born, which included the release of Tech Noir (2014), followed by Desert Star (2015).
 These albums showcased his fusion of funk, rock, R&B, and pop, with Taylor noted for his strong hooks and genre-crossing style.

-Solo career
+Albums

+The Ridge (2020)

-Taylor’s solo breakout came with the 2020 release of The Ridge, a largely acoustic, roots-inspired album reflecting on personal experiences and family history.
-It earned him two Juno Award nominations (Contemporary Roots Album of the Year and Indigenous Artist or Group of the Year), a Canadian Folk Music Award for Solo Artist of the Year, and a Polaris Music Prize nomination.
+Taylor's solo breakout came with the release of The Ridge, on June 19, 2020, a largely acoustic, roots-inspired album reflecting on personal experiences and family history.
+It earned him two Juno Award nominations, Contemporary Roots Album of the Year and Indigenous Artist or Group of the Year), a Canadian Folk Music Award for Solo Artist of the Year, and a Polaris Music Prize nomination.
+In addition, The Ridge was also nominated for two Juno Awards (Contemporary Folk Album Of The Year, Indigenous Artist Or Group Of The Year), the Polaris Prize Long List, a Summer Solstice Indigenous Award, a Canadian Music Week INDIES Award, and a Canadian Folk Music Award.
+In 2022 Taylor won best male artist in the International Acoustic Music Awards and scored five Native American Music Award nominations.